 - Load the magazine.
 Insert the ammunition into the magazine and then load it into the rifle.

-- Cock the rifle.
-Once the magazine is loaded, cock the rifle so that it is ready to fire.
+- Angling the rifle.
+Once the magazine is loaded, angling the rifle so that it is ready to fire.

 - Aim the rifle.
 Take aim at your target and then fire the rifle.